Crime Victim Compensation (CVC) Restitution Process

 • QMHP $75/hr.

-If additional information is needed to show a causal connection between the crime and reasonableness of services, CVC can provide payment receipts.
+If additional information is needed to show a causal connection between the crime and reasonableness of services, CVC can provide payment receipts if you make a request to the assigned claims examiner.
 These documents provide the service type, name of the provider, billed amount, insurance payment and adjustment or fee schedule imposed by the program.
-If there is not an exemption in place (domestic violence, human trafficking, sexual assault or the victim is a minor) CVC may be able to provide additional documentation.
+If there is not an exemption in place (domestic violence, human trafficking, sexual assault, or the victim is a minor) CVC may be able to provide additional documentation.

 Just a reminder that ORS 137.103 declares the Criminal Injury Compensation Account as a victim entitled to restitution.
 ORS 137.106(1) states “the district attorney shall investigate and present to the court, prior to the time of sentencing, evidence of the nature and amount of the damages.”